srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/17-Create an Azure Policy.md

 # 17 - Create an Azure Policy

-In this walkthrough, we will create an Azure Policy to restrict deployment of Azure resources to a specific location.
+In this walkthrough, we will create an Azure Policy to restrict the deployment of Azure resources to a specific location.

 # Task 1: Create a Policy assignment

 In this task, we will configure the allowed location policy and assign it to our subscription.

-1. Click on the **Azure Portal** icon on the VM desktop and login with the **Username** and **Password** provided in the Lab Environment Tab.
+1. Click on the **Azure Portal** icon on the VM desktop and log in with the **Username** and **Password** provided in the Lab Environment Tab.

 2. From the **All services** blade, search for and select **Policy**, under the **Authoring** section click **Definitions**.
 Take a moment to review the list of built-in policy definitions.
 For example, in the **Category** drop-down select only **Compute**.
 Notice the **Allowed virtual machine size SKUs** definition enables you to specify a set of virtual machine SKUs that your organization can deploy.